ga4gh/vrs/docs/source/schema.rst

    **VR Schema Diagram**

-   The VR Schema requires the use of multiple composite objects, which are grouped under four abstract classes: :ref:`Variation`, :ref:`Location`, :ref:`State`, and :ref:`Interval`.
+   The VR Schema describes multiple composite objects, which are grouped under four abstract classes: :ref:`Variation`, :ref:`Location`, :ref:`State`, and :ref:`Interval`.
 These classes and their relationships to the representation of Variation are